wendellpiez/oscal-xslt/validation_field-testing/readme.md

 Those who prefer mouse swipes to command lines can run an XProc 3 pipeline using the Windows GUI:

-- Create a desktop shortcut to `run-morgana.bat`
+- Create a desktop shortcut to `xproc3.bat`
 - Drag any pipeline `ALLCAPS.xp3` onto the icon to run it.

 The naming convention `ALLCAPS.xp3` is used in this project for XProc 3 pipeline files that are designed to run standalone in place, with no external ports or special runtime configuration.
-(These may work by calling other XProc files that are not self-contained.)
+(These may work by calling other XProc files that are not so insulated.)
 Since invoking these is simple it is also easy to instrument.

-> COMEBACKTO XXX test this elsewhere
+TODO: see to it that this works also with `xproc3.sh` on GUIs with `bash` support.

 ### Run the XSD field tests

 Use the pipeline, Luke!